ViiRaLe/NumberSystemConverter/README.md

 # NumberSystemConverter
-Console program to convert a number from a numeric system to another.
+Console program that converts a number from a numeric system to another.

 Written in java.